 We first study estimation and inference for matched tuples designs in the general setting where the parameter of interest is a vector of linear contrasts over the collection of average outcomes for each treatment.
-Parameters of this form include standard average treatment effects (ATEs) used to compare one treatment relative to another, but as we explain below also include more complicated parameters that may be of interest, for instance, in the analysis of factorial designs.
-We first establish conditions under which a sample analog estimator is asymptotically normal and construct a consistent estimator of its corresponding asymptotic variance.
-Combining these results establish the asymptotic validity of tests based on these estimators.
+Parameters of this form include standard average treatment effects (ATEs) used to compare one treatment relative to another, but as we explain below also include more complicated parameters which may be of interest, for instance, in the analysis of factorial designs.
+We first establish conditions under which a sample analogue estimator is asymptotically normal and construct a consistent estimator of its corresponding asymptotic variance.
+Combining these results establishes the asymptotic validity of tests based on these estimators.
 We then consider the asymptotic properties of two commonly recommended inference procedures.
 The first is based on a linear regression with block fixed effects.
 Importantly, we find the t-test based on such a regression is in general not valid for testing the null hypothesis that a pairwise ATE is equal to a prespecified value.
-The second is based on a linear regression with clusterrobust standard errors, where clusters are defined at the block level.
-Here, we find that the corresponding t-test is generally valid but conservative, and that this conservativeness increases in the number of treatments.
+The second is based on a linear regression with cluster-robust standard errors, where clusters are defined at the block level.
+Here we find that the corresponding t-test is generally valid but conservative, and that this conservativeness increases in the number of treatments.

-Next, we apply our results to study the asymptotic properties of "fully-blocked" $2^{K}$ factorial designs.
-Factorial designs are classical experimental designs (see Wu and Hamada (2011) for a textbook treatment), which are increasingly being used in the social sciences (see, for instance, Alatas, Banerjee, Hanna, Olken, and Tobias (2012), Besedeš, Deck, Sarangi, and Shor (2012), DellaVigna, List, Malmendier, and Rao (2016), Kaur, Kremer, and Mullainathan (2015), Karlan, Osei, Osei-Akoto, and Udry (2014)).
-In a $2^{K}$ factorial design, each treatment is a combination of multiple "factors," where each factor can take two distinct values, or "levels."
-As a consequence, a full $2^{K}$ factorial design can be thought of as a randomized experiment with $2^{K}$ distinct treatments (importantly, however, the analysis of factorial designs typically considers factorial effects as the parameters of interest; see Section 3.3 for a definition).
-A fully-blocked factorial design is then simply a matched tuples design with blocks of size $2^{K}$ .
-Leveraging our previous results, we establish that our estimator achieves a lower asymptotic variance under the fully-blocked design than under any stratified factorial design, which stratifies the experimental sample into a finite number of "large" strata (such designs include complete randomization as a special case).
-We also consider settings where only one factor may be of primary interest, and establish that even in such cases it is more efficient to perform a fully-blocked design than to perform a matched pairs design that exclusively focuses on the primary factor of interest.
+Next, we apply our results to study the asymptotic properties of "fully-blocked" 2^K factorial designs.
+Factorial designs are classical experimental designs (see Wu and Hamada, 2011, for a textbook treatment) which are increasingly being used in the social sciences (see for instance Alatas et al., 2012; Besedeš et al., 2012; DellaVigna et al., 2016; Kaur et al., 2015; Karlan et al., 2014).
+In a 2^K factorial design, each treatment is a combination of multiple "factors," where each factor can take two distinct values, or "levels."
+As a consequence, a full 2^K factorial design can be thought of as a randomized experiment with 2^K distinct treatments (importantly however, the analysis of factorial designs typically considers factorial effects as the parameters of interest: see Section 3.3 for a definition).
+A fully-blocked factorial design is then simply a matched tuples design with blocks of size 2^K .
+Leveraging our previous results, we establish that our estimator achieves a lower asymptotic variance under the fully-blocked design than under any stratified factorial design which stratifies the experimental sample into a finite number of "large" strata (such designs include complete randomization as a special case).
+We also consider settings where only one factor may be of primary interest, and establish that even in such cases it is more efficient to perform a fully-blocked design than to perform a matched pairs design which exclusively focuses on the primary factor of interest.

 In a simulation study, we find that although our inference results are asymptotically exact, our proposed tests may be conservative in finite samples when the experiment features many treatments or many blocking variables.
 Accordingly, we also study the behavior of a matched tuples design with "replicates," where we form blocks of size two times the number of treatments, and each treatment is assigned exactly twice at random within each block.
-Although we find that such a design results in an estimator with slightly larger mean squared error, the rejection probabilities of our proposed tests become much closer to the nominal level, which may result in improved power.
+Although we find that such a design results in an estimator with slightly larger mean-squared error, the rejection probabilities of our proposed tests become much closer to the nominal level, which may result in improved power.
 Further discussion is provided in Section 3.2 below.